Hate crimes are targeted at a person because of hostility or prejudice towards a person’s:

 Hate crime can be committed against a person or property.
 A victim does not have to be a member of the group at which the incident is targeted.
 Anyone can be a victim.

-Incidents can feel like crimes to those who suffer them and often escalate into crimes or community tension.
-That’s why the police are particularly concerned about incidents and encourage people to report them.
+Incidents can feel like crimes to those who suffer them.
+They often escalate into crimes or community tension.
+As a result, police are particularly concerned about incidents and encourage people to report them.

-Police can only prosecute when the law is broken but will work with partners to try and prevent the situation from becoming more serious.
+However, police can only prosecute when the law is broken.
+Despite this, officers will work with partners to try to prevent the situation from becoming more serious.

 The Office of the Police and Crime Commissioner (OPCC) works closely with anti-racism charity Show Racism the Red Card.